-Program (Japanese) name 生物工学プログラム
+Program name (Japanese) 生物工学プログラム

-(Japanese)

-) (English Program of Biotechnology
+(English) Program of Biotechnology

-1. Academic D egree to be A Acquired
+1. Academic Degree to be A cquired

-Bachelor's deg ree in engine eering
+Bachelor's degree in engineering

 2. Overview

 (1) Overview of "English-based Bachelor's Degree Program"

 This program aims to foster and produce future members of a global society who have the knowledge to be innovative, creative, take leadership, and possess language abilities that will help them play an important role in the international world.